PAULOTEK/PAULOTEK/README.md

   I have a degree in systems analysis and development.
   - 🌱 I’m currently work at Compart Marketing e Tecnologia;
-  - 👯 I'm specializing to become a data engineer.;
+  - 👯 I'm specializing to become a data engineer;

 </p>